binhrobles/hanoi-boids/README.md

 Done for a 24 hour creative code-a-thon at Recurse NGW 2024.
 Theme: A method to the madness

-Boid flocking behavior forked from  [jqlee85/boids](https://github.com/jqlee85/boids) -- this project focused on channeling them through dynamic streets / unique boid behaviors.
+Boid flocking behavior forked from  [jqlee85/boids](https://github.com/jqlee85/boids)

+This project focused on channeling them through dynamic streets / unique boid behaviors.
+- Red boids are **Buses**, and they kinda rule the road
+- Green boids are **Cars**, whose owners are generally more cautious than other drivers
+- White boids are **Motos**, who are highly variable in risk and tend to flocking behavior more than the other types

 ## Considerations
 - for streets behavior